 The following is a list of the Federal Financial Aid Programs available at the school.
-Additional information regarding these programs, eligibility requirements, the financial aid process and disbursement of aid can be obtained through the Student Financial Planning Literature, the Student Finance Office, and the U.S. Department of Education's Guide to Federal Student Aid, which provides a detailed description of these programs.
+Additional information regarding these programs, eligibility requirements, the financial aid process and disbursement of aid can be obtained through the Financial Aid Planning Literature, the Financial Aid Office, and the U.S. Department of Education's Guide to Federal Student Aid, which provides a detailed description of these programs.
 The guide is available online at:

-http://studentaid.ed.gov/students/publications/student_guide/index.html
+https://studentaid.ed.gov/sa/